It is easier for some of us to get caught up in worrying, overthinking, and overprocessing (which I kindly abbreviated as W.O. O.).

 #1.
 Acknowledge you have been triggered.
 Don’t let anyone tell you what you are feeling is wrong, silly, childish and to ‘get over it.’
 Quick fixes and denial of your emotions are shaming.

-My hair is greying at the temples where my thoughts dwell in a sea of clarity.
+My hair is greying at the temples, where my thoughts dwell in a sea of clarity.
 All I feel are the zeros inside of circles.
-Such as the seasons, time, the earth, which turn me into a Tree, I am.
+Such as the seasons, time, and earth, turn me into a Tree, I am.

 Skies see me and blink in earnest, nodding as I walk my way.